 Deferred Foreign Income - Under IRC Section 965, if the corporation owns (directly or indirectly) certain foreign corporations, it may have to include certain deferred foreign income on its income tax return.
 California does not conform.
-If the corporation reported IRC Section 965 inclusions and deductions on Form 1120, U.S. Corporation Income Tax Return, for federal purposes, write "IRC 965" at the top of Form 100, California Corporation Franchise or Income Tax Return,
+If the corporation reported IRC Section 965 inclusions and deductions on Form 1120, U.S. Corporation Income Tax Return, for federal purposes, write "IRC 965" at the top of Form 100w, California Corporation Franchise or Income Tax Return - Water's-Edge Filers.

-Global Intangible Low-taxed Income (GILTI) - Under IRC Section 951A, If the corporation is a U.S. shareholder of a controlled foreign corporation, the corporation must include GILTI in its income.
+Global Intangible Low-taxed Income (GILTI) - Under IRC Section 951A, if the corporation is a U.S. shareholder of a controlled foreign corporation, the corporation must include GILTI in its income.
 California does not conform.